binipringle/crim-outline/index.md

 **Common law:** Malice aforethought is with no provocation.
 In Maine, malice aforethought is in the statute, so they overlap (in NYPL, mens rea is not part of the elements of the crime in the statute, so they do not overlap at all).

-Dissent: Justice Powell says that this allows legislatures to write their statutes so that they can avoid putting the burden on the prosecution.
-Footnote 15: why does the majority (Justice White) believe its decision – permitting states to put the burden on the defendant – will allow “legislative reform?”

-  What might NY have done had this case cocme out differently and the burden was on the prosecution to prove EED?
-If the courts putting the burdens on all the prosecutors the states might have gotten rid of lots of defenses;

-  Hypo

-  Murder: “purposely, and with prior calculation and design, causes the death of another.”

-  Judge instructs jury that defendant must prove by preponderance of evidence the defense of self-defense How would you argue that the burden for disproving self-defense should be on prosecutor?
-  Because self-defense overlaps with the definition of the crime, so the burden should be on the prosecutor to prove it
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Judge instructs jury that defendant must prove by preponderance of evidence the defense of self-defense.
+How would you argue that the burden for disproving self-defense should be on prosecutor?
+Because self-defense overlaps with the definition of the crime, so the burden should be on the prosecutor to prove it. </p>

-  If the definition of the defense overlaps with the definition of the crime, the burden of disproving the defense rests on the prosecution.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If the definition of the defense overlaps with the definition of the crime, the burden of disproving the defense rests on the prosecution.

-  New York Burdens

-  See NYPL Section 25.00

-  SEE NYPL SECTION 35.15 Self defense
+**New York Burdens** See NYPL Section 25.00.
+SEE NYPL SECTION 35.15 Self defense.

 For defenses, focus on New York definitions, and just learn any major differences between NY and common law

-  I WAS REALLY TIRED AND I HAD A REALLY HARD TIME FOLLOWING – I NEED TO GO BACK AND WATCH THE VIDEO AGAIN (PROF K RECORDED IT)

 United States v.
 Patterson

-  Initial aggressor
+- Initial aggressor
-  Retreat doctrine
+- Retreat doctrine
-  Castle doctrine
+- Castle doctrine

-  Posted handout on self-defense on TWEN; way to break it down into the elements to make it clear
+**Posted handout on self-defense on TWEN; way to break it down into the elements to make it clear** Whole bunch of hypos pages 522-527 DO THESE!!

-  NYPL section 35.15
-  See handout on TWEN!!!

-  Whole bunch of hypos pages 522-527 DO THESE!!

-  People v.
-Goetz | Court of Appeals of New York 1986

-  Four kids in subway train.
+<p style="margin-left:7%; margin-right:10%;"><b>People v.
+Goetz (New York 1986)</b> (four kids in subway train.
 Goetz entered subway car carrying a loaded gun.
 Kids ask him for $5.
 Goetz shoots them four times.
 Shot Canty in the chest, Allen in the back, Ramseur in the arm and left side, Cabey in the side, severing his spinal cord and resulting in paralysis and some degree of brain damage.
 Goetz ran away.
 Surrendered to the police in Concord ten days later.
-Stated that he believed he was going to be robbed and/or maimed, and that he intended to “murder [the four youths], to hurt them, to make them suffer as much as possible.”
-(529)
+Stated that he believed he was going to be robbed and/or maimed, and that he intended to “murder [the four youths], to hurt them, to make them suffer as much as possible.”)
+(529)</p>

-  Grand jury indictment: four charges of attempted murder, four charges of assault in the first degree, one charge of reckless endangerment in the first degree, and one charge of criminal possession of a weapon in the second degree.
-(529)
-  Goetz moved to dismiss the charges alleging that the prosecutors’ instructions to that grand jury on the defense of justification were erroneous.
-The trial court granted Goetz’s motion, holding that the prosecutor “had erroneously introduced an objective element into this defense by instructing the grand jurors to consider whether Goetz’s conduct was that of ‘a reasonable man in [Goetz’s] situation.’”
-  The court concluded that the statutory test for whether the use of deadly force is justified to protect a person should be “wholly subjective.”
-(529) The court concluded that dismissal was required for this error because “the justification was at the heart of the case.”
-  A divided appellate court affirmed the dismissal of the charges.
+<p style="margin-left:7%; margin-right:10%;"><b>Rule:</b> In New York, a person is justified in using deadly force in self-defense or defense of another only if she objectively and reasonably believes an attacker is either (1) using or about to use deadly force or (2) committing or attempting to commit a kidnapping, forcible rape, forcible sodomy, or robbery.

-  Because Goetz stated that he believed he was going to be maimed and/or robbed, the prosecution charged the justification defense.
+<p style="margin-left:7%; margin-right:10%;"><b>Reasoning:</b> Because Goetz stated that he believed he was going to be maimed and/or robbed, the prosecution charged the justification defense.
 A grand juror asked for clarification on “reasonably believes.”
 The prosecutor responded by instructing the jurors to determine “whether the defendant’s conduct was that of a reasonable man in the defendant’s situation.”
 (530) The prosecutor’s use of “a reasonable man” was the grounds for dismissal.
-Because Section 35.15 says “he reasonably believes” the test should be “reasonable to him” not to a reasonable man.
+Because Section 35.15 says “he reasonably believes” the test should be “reasonable to him” not to a reasonable man.</p>

-  NYPL Section 35 – from MPC 3.04 but not verbatim

 MPC drafters position was that any culpability which arises from a mistaken belief in the need to use [deadly] force should be no greater than the culpability such a mistake would give rise to if it were made with respect to an element of a crime.
+(531).
+Under **MPC Section 3.04**, if a person mistakenly believed that they were justified in using deadly force, if the belief were recklessly or negligently formed, the person could be convicted of the homicide requiring only a reckless or negligent mens rea.
+(531)  MPC test is wholly subjective; differed from law in most states by its omission of any requirement of reasonableness.
 (531)
-  Under the MPC, if a person mistakenly believed that they were justified in using deadly force, if the belief were recklessly or negligently formed, the person could be convicted of the homicide requiring only a reckless or negligent mens rea.
-(531)
-  MPC test is wholly subjective; differed from law in most states by its omission of any requirement of reasonableness.
-(531)

-  NYPL Section 35.15 chose to use a single statutory section which would provide either a complete defense or no defense.
-Drafters of NYPL crucially inserted word “reasonably” before “believes.”
-(531)

-  Plurality agreed that drafters of NYPL 35.15 evinced a legislative intent to conform to the subjective standard in MPC.
+**NYPL Section 35.15** chose to use a single statutory section which would provide either a complete defense or no defense. **Drafters of NYPL crucially inserted word “reasonably” before “believes.”** (531) Plurality agreed that drafters of NYPL 35.15 evinced a legislative intent to conform to the subjective standard in MPC.
 However, the Court of Appeals finds that if this had been their intent, drafters of NYPL 35.15 would have simply used the language from MPC 3.04.

-  Question for Prof K: what is an objective element?
-Is it the reasonable man as opposed to the subjective reasonableness of a defendant (i.e. the defendant’s belief that what they were doing was reasonable?

-  RULE: In a justification of self-defense, an objective standard of reasonableness must be based on the “circumstances” facing a defendant or his “situation,” including any relevant knowledge the defendant had about the potential assailant, the physical attributes of all persons involved, any prior experiences the defendant had which could provide a reasonable basis for a belief that another person’s intentions were to injure or rob him or that the use of deadly force was necessary under the circumstances.
+**RULE:** In a justification of self-defense, an objective standard of reasonableness must be based on the “circumstances” facing a defendant or his “situation,” including any relevant knowledge the defendant had about the potential assailant, the physical attributes of all persons involved, any prior experiences the defendant had which could provide a reasonable basis for a belief that another person’s intentions were to injure or rob him or that the use of deadly force was necessary under the circumstances.
 (532)

-  Judgement: order of Appellate Division reversed, dismissed counts of the indictment reinstated.

-If Prof K were paranoid about Prof M shooting him, and Prof M pulled out a toy gun and he freaked out and killed her.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> If Prof K were paranoid about Prof M shooting him, and Prof M pulled out a toy gun and he freaked out and killed her. </p>

-  S 35.00 Justification; a defense.
-    In any prosecution for an offense, justification, as defined in sections 35.05 through 35.30, is a defense.
+**NYPL S 35.00 Justification; a defense.** In any prosecution for an offense, justification, as defined in sections 35.05 through 35.30, is a defense.

   S 35.15 Justification; use of physical force in defense of a person.
     1. A  person  may,  subject to the provisions of subdivision two, use physical force upon another person when and to  the  extent  he  or  she reasonably believes such to be necessary to defend himself, herself or a third  person  from  what he or she reasonably believes to be the use or imminent use of unlawful physical force by such other person, unless: (a) The latter's conduct was provoked by  the  actor  with  intent  to cause physical injury to another person; or